marcusGH/massively-parallel-apsp/research-and-planning/README.md

                 used when p << n^2, and not that effective as get close to goal because then is less sparse
                 TODO: could read a bit more into exactly how that sparse method worked...
-    * Warshall: Both column and row broadcasting used??
+    * Warshall: Both column and row broadcasting used, but only one processor per column and one per row at a time -> Requirements: need to have option between both point to point communication, or broadcasting horizontally, vertically, or both
   - [ ] How does message passing work in these multiprocessors?:
     * Are there packets being sent around, and they queue up at manager thread?
     * Does it communicate with manager thread through shared memory, requiring locking?
-  - [ ] Arrange supervision to discuss the parallel matrix multiplication algorithm to find shortest paths
+  - [X] Arrange supervision to discuss the parallel matrix multiplication algorithm to find shortest paths

-- [ ] Expand work plan
-  * Important to get points like
-    * _When simulating multiprocessor compute element, the timer is not paused because_ _of JVM stuff, so some sample Java code is written to test this timing stuff_
 - [ ] Write summary of references read in research phase
   * This phase is described in the dissertation, so write some notes that will make this easier to write when you start your write-up.
 Also make it expandable as